percona/pmm-doc/docs/qan.md

 The output appears in three forms: classic, JSON and visual.
 The classic form presents the attributes of the **EXPLAIN** command as columns of a table.
 The JSON format presents the output of **EXPLAIN** as a JSON document.
 To help you better understand how the query has been optimized, the visual form shows how the query accesses the tables it includes.
 The output of the visual form is identical to that of **pt-visual-explain**.

+!!! alert alert-info "Note"
-**NOTE**: The Copy to clipboard button available in Explain, Fingerprint, Example, and Tables sections is useful to save the output and pass it to external tools, such as **pt-visual-explain**.
+    The Copy to clipboard button available in Explain, Fingerprint, Example, and Tables sections is useful to save the output and pass it to external tools, such as **pt-visual-explain**.

 ![](_images/qan.explain.1.png)